EvernodeXRPL/evernode-host/README.md

   - `evernode status` - Display your current registration status and Ever balance in your account.
   - `evernode list` - Display a list of smart contracts running on your host.
   - `evernode update` - Apply Evernode beta software updates.
+  - `sashi` - Sashimono CLI for advanced operations and monitoring.
+Use `sashi -h` for help.

 At any time, you can uninstall and deregister from Evernode with `evernode uninstall`.